svssathvik7/docs/docs/home/basics/guides/swap/act2/AnyToBtc.md

 id: any-to-btc
 ---

-# Bridge any asset to Bitcoin
+# Swap any asset to Bitcoin

 Bridge any of your assets to Bitcoin on Garden by following these steps.